 - muscle aches

-More serious symptoms are:
+More serious symptoms include:

 The time it takes for withdrawal symptoms to start differs person to person.
 Both long-term and short-term use of Vicodin can cause symptoms.
-For example, if you’re given Vicodin in the hospital following surgery, for example, you may use it for a short time and still experience symptoms.
+For example, if you’re given Vicodin in the hospital following surgery, you may only use it for a short time but still experience symptoms.
 You may think you have the flu, not realizing it’s your body responding to your short-term Vicodin use.

 There are many programs that can help you recover from Vicodin addiction.
-They can help you recover in a way that reduces some of the unpleasantness of withdrawal.
+They can reduce some of the unpleasantness of withdrawal.
 Safe and effective treatment of Vicodin withdrawal may include the use of drugs such as buprenorphine (Subutex).
 Methadone may also be used at first and then gradually tapered off over a period of weeks or months.
 Doctors use these drugs to lessen the dramatic shock to the body caused by stopping Vicodin use.